Hints and tips for Planning and Enjoying Your Holiday in France

 You can pay for petrol and shopping and most other goods and services with your Visa/MasterCard credit or debit card.
 Remember that opening hours for shops, banks and petrol stations are shorter than in the UK, often including a lunch break from 12 to 2, closing at 7-9 PM, and halfday or all day closure on Mondays and Sundays.
 UK credit and debit cards work in French card operated 24H petrol pumps - the usual operation is: insert card, select fuel and validate, enter pin and validate, choose whether you want a receipt issued (A-no V-yes), withdraw card and fill with fuel.
 On some pumps you are not asked to pre-select the fuel.
 Pre loaded euro cards do not work in petrol pumps

 Few French banks now cash traveller's cheques or change notes, although larger Post Offices still take them, but plastic is easier for everything.
 You can withdraw cash from French cash machines with either debit or credit cards (Visa or Mastercard) and you'll get a good rate of exchange, but find out before you come how much you'll have to pay in extra charges per transaction.
 Bank cash machines can be found in most supermarket foyers.
 Some banks have arrangements to save you money when withdrawing cash, Barclays with BNP Paribas for example.
 Some cards including some issued by building societies cannot be used.
-Be warned that most credit cards charge you on the exchange rate plus a fee on purchases and cash withdrawals.

 Click here to return to the previous page.